composablesys/collabs/docs/src/guide/handling_changes.md

 # Handling Changes

-A Collab changes state not just when you mutate it locally, but also when you receive updates from a remote collaoborator, or when you load some updates from storage.
+A Collab changes state not just when you mutate it locally, but also when you receive updates from a remote collaoborator, or when you load some state from storage.
 You need to know about these changes so that you can update your display.

 ## Document "Change" Event

-The easiest way to handle changes is to listen on your doc's "Change" event, like so:
+The easiest way to handle changes is to listen on your document's "Change" event, like so:

 ```ts
 function refreshDisplay() {